buketsilatuncer/videogame-sales-analysis/README.md

 Interactive filters and slicers

 The dashboard highlights the dataset’s key insights and trends.
+You can find a snapshot within this repository as a PNG.

 > **5. Project Structure**